danielnuriyev/better-etl/README.md

 - Persistence: data coming into a pipeline step is persisted until successfully output into a next step.
 - Centralized logging.
 This allows centralized monitoring.

+[Here](./etl-features.pdf) is another mosr specific list of featuers.

 ## Design

 ![design](./images/design.png)